Advanced science. Applied technology.

 Man tinkers with full scale pumped heat energy storage machine.

-As home to a full-scale, 10-kilowatt pumped heat energy storage demonstration facility, SwRI is developing and validating the operations and control system technology.
+As home to a 10-kilowatt pumped heat energy storage demonstration facility, SwRI is developing and validating the operations and control system technology.

 Supercritical carbon dioxide (sCO2) is carbon dioxide held above its critical temperature and pressure, where it has high density and fluid properties that change rapidly with temperature.
 These characteristics enable highly efficient and compact power generation systems but make turbomachinery and component design challenging.
 SwRI is a leader in sCO2 power cycles, collaborating with the Department of Energy on more than 20 projects demonstrating the feasibility of the power cycle and developing machinery and components to support it.
 The STEP Demo project featured in the front of the report is a culmination of this research, which is expected to lead cleaner and more efficient energy production.